nus-cs2103-AY1718S1/addressbook-level2/README.md

 # Contributors

-The full list of contributors for se-edu can be found [here](https://se-edu.github.io/docs/Team.html).
+* The full list of contributors for se-edu can be found [here](https://se-edu.github.io/docs/Team.html).
+* [Niu Yunpeng](https://yunpengn.github.io/) who forks the repository to here.

 # Contact Us